World Dairy Expo youth contests expand

-World Dairy Expo recently announced the addition of Fitting & Showmanship Achievement Awards and an Overall Fitter Award to its 2019 youth contests as part of the 2019 World Dairy Expo at the Alliant Energy Center in Madison.
+World Dairy Expo is pleased to announce the addition of Fitting & Showmanship Achievement Awards and an Overall Fitter Award to its 2019 youth contests.
 These new awards will be presented during the WDE Youth Showmanship Contest on Thursday, Oct.
-3 in the Veterans Memorial Coliseum and the Youth Fitting Contest on Sunday, Sept.
+3 in the Coliseum and the Youth Fitting Contest on Sunday, Sept.
 29 in the Sale Pavilion, respectively.

 (0) comments